Research and statistics

 Fare evasion surveys are conducted by PTV in May and October each year to measure the rate of fare evasion on the public transport network.

-The May 2016 fare compliance survey covered the three metropolitan modes of train, tram and bus, as well as V/Line train services.
+The October 2016 fare compliance survey covered the three metropolitan modes of train, tram and bus as well as regional train services within the commuter belt.